MyNameIsTakenOMG/azure-ai-solution-engineer/README.md

      - geo.intersects returns a boolean value, so it's not possible to use it in an orderby clause.
      - In polygons, you must specify the points in counterclockwise order and the polygon must be closed, which means that the first and last points specified must be the same.
 ## Build an Azure Machine Learning custom skill for Azure Cognitive Search
+ - Understand how to use a custom Azure Machine Learning skillset: Using a machine learning custom skill works the same as adding any other custom skill to a search index.
+Here, you'll see how using the AmlSkill custom skill is different and explore the considerations of how to effectively use it.
+   - Custom Azure Machine Learning skill schema: The best way to manage the efficiency of an AML skill is to scale up the Kubernetes inference cluster appropriately to manage your workload.
+ - Enrich a search index using an Azure Machine Learning model: You create your Azure Machine Learning model using developer tools like the Python SDK, REST APIs, or Azure CLI.
+Another option is to take advantage of the Azure AI Machine Learning studio, a graphical user interface that lets you create, train, and deploy models without writing any code.
+General steps: Create Machine learning worksplace. --> Train model --> Edit scoring code --> Create endpoint --> Update cognitive search
+   - Create an AML workspace: When you create the AML workspace, Azure will also create storage accounts, a key store, and application insights resources.
+The AML workspace Overview pane gives you a link to launch the Azure AI Machine Learning Studio.
+   - Create and train a model in Azure Machine Learning studio: Azure AI Machine Learning Studio lets you use a designer to use drag and drop to create pipelines that create and train models.
+There's an even easier way to create models by using prebuilt templates.
+   - Alter how the model works to allow it to be called by the AML custom skill: The models you train will normally use many examples of the data.
+The datasets will have many rows and be split and used to train and test the model.
+The code that handles this data and passes it to the model needs to be changed to handle single rows.
+   - Create an endpoint for your model to use: The model is deployed to an endpoint.
+Azure AI Machine Learning Studio supports deploying a model to a real-time endpoint, a batch endpoint, or a web service.
+At the moment, **the custom `AmlSkill` skill in Azure Cognitive Search only supports web service endpoints**.
+The other restriction is that the endpoint has to be an Azure Kubernetes Service (AKS), container instances aren't supported.
+If you have experience in creating and managing AKS clusters, you can manually create the clusters in the Azure portal and reference them when you create your endpoint.
+However, an easier option is to let Azure AI Machine Learning Studio create and manage the cluster for you.
+   - Connect the AML custom skill to the endpoint:
+     - With everything above in place, you need to update your Azure Cognitive Search service.
+First, to enrich your search index you'll add a new field to your index to include the output for the model.
+     - Then you'll update your index skillset and add the #Microsoft.Skills.Custom.AmlSkill custom skill.
+     - Next, you'll change your indexer to map the output from the custom skill to the field you created on the index.
+     - The last step is to rerun your indexer to enrich your index with the AML model.
 ## Search data outside the Azure platform in Azure Cognitive Search using Azure Data Factory
 ## Maintain an Azure Cognitive Search solution
 ## Get started with Azure OpenAI Service